h3nd24/fuzzing_scripts/README.md

-The scripts contained in this archive are used during the experiments, corpus preparation, and plotting figures from experiment data.
+The scripts contained in this archive are used during the experiments, corpus preparation, triage, and plotting figures from experiment data.

 ###################################################################################################